Skip to main content

 Course summary

-After completion, you can 'top-up' to a full honours degree by studying for one more year at Sunderland, deepening your knowledge and expanding your career options.
+After you complete the course, you can choose to top-up to a full honours degree.
+This means studying for one more year at Sunderland, where you’ll build your knowledge and open up more career options.

 How you'll learn

-Your progress will be assessed with evaluations of work experience, reports, and presentations.
-Throughout the course, you'll have one-to-one support from academic staff.
+You’ll be assessed through your work experience, written reports, and presentations.
+You’ll also receive regular one-to-one support from academic staff.

 Library support

-You can access library support through both your college library and University Library Services(opens in new tab).
+You can access support at both your college library and University Library Services.
+You can borrow books in print and use a wide range of online resources from both libraries.

 Entry requirements